VeryCrazyDog/task-scheduler-collection/README.md

 ## Available schedulers
 This library follows Node.js [stability index].
+Examples are available in the `example` folder.

 - SingleInstanceTaskScheduler: A single instance task scheduler with flexible next run time.
   Stability: 1 - Experimental.